 1. Improve efficiency by creating standardized workflows

 You already know about Henry Ford and his invention of the production line.
-By using standardization and workflows, he massively increased the production capacity of the automobile industry.
+Using standardised parts and workflows, he massively increased the production capacity of the automobile industry.

-But what you may not know is that the production line method simultaneously made the cars much cheaper, while also dramatically increasing the average worker’s wage.
+But what some may not know is that because the production line method made the cars much cheaper, Ford could afford in 1914 to double each worker’s daily wage.

-The same method works for firms who want to increase their production of accounting work.
-Building standardized workflows allows you to produce more output in less time, so you can deliver more value for every hour.
+The same thinking works for firms wanting to increase their accounting work production.
+Building standardised workflows allows you to produce more output in less time so that you can deliver more value for every hour.

 2. Improve efficiency by harnessing technology